Learning-Based Modeling of Human-Autonomous Vehicle Interaction for Improved Safety in Mixed-Vehicle Platooning Control: Conclusion

-\textbf{Summary.} This paper proposes an innovative learning-based modeling approach for human-driven vehicles that combines a first-principles nominal model with a Gaussian process learning-based component.
-The proposed model improves the modeling accuracy and estimates the uncertainty in the HV model, thus can be used to enhance the safe control of mixed vehicle platoon.
-Utilizing this model, we developed a model predictive control strategy for a mixed vehicle platoon in longitudinal car-following scenarios.
-We evaluated the developed MPC policy by comparing it to a baseline MPC in simulation case studies.
-The results show that our approach achieves superior safety guarantees while also enabling more efficient motion behaviors for all vehicles in a mixed platoon.
-By utilizing a dynamic sparse GP technique in every MPC prediction loop, our MPC requires only 5\% more computation time than the baseline nominal MPC, which represents an approximately 100-fold reduction in computation time compared to our previous work \cite{wang2023b}.
+This paper presents an innovative learning-based modeling approach for human-driven vehicles, combining a first-principles nominal model with a Gaussian process learning-based component.
+The proposed model improves modeling accuracy and estimates uncertainty in the HV model, enabling enhanced control of mixed vehicle platoons.
+Based on this model, a model predictive control strategy is developed for longitudinal car-following scenarios in mixed platoons.
+The developed MPC policy is evaluated through simulation case studies, comparing it to a baseline MPC approach.
+The results demonstrate that our approach provides superior safety guarantees and facilitates a more efficient motion behavior for each vehicle in the mixed platoon.
+By employing a dynamic sparse GP technique within each MPC prediction loop, our MPC achieves computational efficiency, requiring only 5\% more computation time compared to the baseline nominal MPC.
+This represents a significant reduction in computation time compared to our previous work \citep{wang2024improving}, with an approximate 100-fold improvement.

-\textbf{Limitations and future work.} Our work is limited in many ways.
-Firstly, it is important to note that our current work is limited to longitudinal car-following scenarios, and it would be beneficial to expand it to other traffic scenarios such as merging or lane changing.
-Secondly, Although the GP models were trained with data from real human drivers, the limited diversity of the data collected to model human-driven vehicles suggests that gathering more data from diverse drivers and driving scenarios could further enhance the model's accuracy.
-Finally, further investigation is required to establish the minimum distance constraint necessary for the proposed GP-MPC to ensure safe control.
-Exploring the method's boundary capabilities represents an exciting area for future research.